Mexico national baseball team

 The Mexico national baseball team (Spanish: Selección de béisbol de México) is the baseball team that represents Mexico in international tournaments.
-It is currently the 5th-ranked baseball team in the world.
+It is currently the 4th-ranked baseball team in the world.

-Roster
+Team Mexico will compete in the 2026 World Baseball Classic in March 2026.

+Current roster

 Results and fixtures

 The following is a list of professional baseball match results currently active in the latest version of the WBSC World Rankings, as well as any future matches that have been scheduled.